-However we plan to trial export charges for small customers as part of Essential Energy's 'Low voltage distribution - Residential and small business' customer class tariff trials that will begin in the 2022-23 year.
-For more information, see section 16 Tariff Trials.
+However we have begun to trial export charges for small customers as part of Essential Energy's 'Low voltage distribution - Residential and small business' customer class tariff trials in the 2022-23 year.
+For more information, see section 17 Tariff Trials.